 Institutional Effectiveness Conference (IE): CFAR is the sponsor of the annual Institutional Effectiveness Conference which provides training to institutions of higher education to assist them in conducting effective outcome assessments to meet the requirements of accreditation agencies.
 For more information, please contact Terri Manning, Associate Vice President Institutional Research and Center for Applied Research

 CPCC Press: CPCC Press is a publisher of faculty authored books, textbooks and supplementary workbooks.
 Our authors represent a myriad of degrees and disciplines, and have written books ranging from biographies, to language instruction, criminal justice and mortgage lending.
 CPCC Press publications have been adopted by community colleges throughout North Carolina and are available for purchase at CPCC Bookstores, Amazon and www.cpccpress.com.
-For more information, please contact Emma Reynolds, Assistant Director, Services Corporation.
+For more information, please contact Emma Reynolds, Director, Services Corporation, or Amy Rogers, Sales Representative.

 Collegiate Test Prep: Collegiate Test Prep provides students with small group non-credit test prep instruction at an affordable price.
-Currently, we offer instruction and practice for the following test preps: SAT, TEAS V (Test of Essential Academic Skills), ACT, College Application Boot Camp, ISA Certified Arborist, NC Department of Agriculture Pesticide Applicator and NC Landscape Contractor.
-GRE Exam Prep will be launched spring 2015.
-For more information, please contact Tammi Smith-Dillard, Student Engagement, Services Corporation or Tricia Werkheiser, Program Facilitator, Services Corporation.
+Currently, we offer instruction and practice for the following test preps: SAT, TEAS V (Test of Essential Academic Skills), ACT, College Connection, GRE, ISA Certified Arborist, NC Department of Agriculture Pesticide Applicator and NC Landscape Contractor.
+For more information, please contact Kari Case, Program Coordinator or Tricia Werkheiser, Program Facilitator, Services Corporation.

-STEM Summer Experience: The STEM Summer Experience offers week-long camps during the summer months for middle and high school students interested in STEM.
+STEM Summer Experience: The STEM Summer Experience offers week-long camps during the summer months for elementary, middle and high school students interested in STEM.
 Current camp offerings include: Build Your Own 3D printer, Build Your Own Bio-Mechanical Hand, Build Your Own Mini-Dragster, Crime Scene Investigator and Computer Crimes.
 Camps are held at CPCC Central and Merancas campuses.
-For more information, please contact Tammi Smith-Dillard, Student Engagement, Services Corporation or Emma Reynolds, Assistant Director, Services Corporation.
+For more information, please contact, Kari Case, Program Coordinator or Emma Reynolds, Director, Services Corporation.

 Innovative Solutions Center: Innovative Solutions Center is a project designed to develop professional development and curricular resources for local, state, and national adult education organizations.
 Such products include development of workshops for adult education practitioners, online courses, curricular frameworks, implementation plans for career pathways, and technical assistance guides for the delivery of high quality adult education programs.
 For more information, please contact Kathi McLendon, Dean, College and Career Readiness.